POLICE CONFIRM "WITCH HUNT" AGAINST FOUNDER OF WOODLAND BURIAL TRUST. - June 2017.

 News - January 2017.

-I am sorry to hear that despite a new business plan and a commitment to continue and develop the work of the WBT the current Directors have opted to liquidated the company.
+I am sorry to hear that despite our new business plan and a commitment to continue and develop the work of the WBT the current Directors have opted to liquidated the company.

-Despite malicious allegations from a small group of members who were not prepared to commit to the hours required to continue our work.
-Police investigations have not resulted in any charges against me.
-To the contrary I am still owed salary, expenses against my loan to the company.
+Despite malicious allegations from a small group of members and a Police investigations no charges have been made against myself.
+To the contrary I am still owed salary and expenses against my loan to the company.